hackergrrl/blob-store-replication-stream/README.md

 (strings) in the callback `cb`.
 This will generally mean delving into the innards of each blob store you wish to support and writing this functionality.

+In summary: this module is both a neat idea and a terrible idea that only manages to really get part-way there.

 ## Usage

 ```js